 USDA Forest Service

+1220 SW 3rd Ave.
+Suite G015

+Portland, OR 97204

 To Whom it May Concern:

 With the proposed revisions to the NWFP, the future of the majority of mature and old-growth forests in the United States lies at a crossroads; the update to the NWFP could lead to greater protections for the last remaining old-growth, enhanced carbon storage and improved climate resiliency (Halsey 2024).
 Or it could loosen restrictions to allow for mature and old-growth timber harvesting and reduce or eliminate monitoring of rare species through “Survey and Manage” efforts.